mim-uw/rc-2022-23/docs/lab6.md

   time.sleep(0.01) # sometimes pybullet crashes, this line helps a lot
 ```

 First, explore what this robot can do.
-Try to correlate any behaviour you observe with our URDF file.
-Can our robot reach the cube as of now?
+Try to correlate any behaviour you observe with the URDF file.
+Can the robot reach the cube as of now?
-Change the cube initial position in the python code such that it is reachable.
+Change the cube initial position in the python code so that it is reachable.
 Then try to move the cube around using the visible (and collidable) link of the robot.
 As you could notice the robot behaviour does not correctly reflect what we are setting with the sliders.
-There are some bugs in our URDF, we will fix it in the next step.
+There are some bugs in our URDF, we will fix them in the next step.

 # Step 3

 Get familiar with our URDF file:
- - The `gripper_link` link is really small.
-Make it 6cm * 4cm * 1cm.
+ - The `gripper_link` link is currently really small (1 cm x 1 cm x 1 cm).
+Make it 6cm x 4cm x 1cm.
  - Fix X and Y sliders so that the robot responds correctly.